our friendly logo that looks like a hashbrown character from an animated tv showhashbrown

 }

-The example above levarages the natural language capabilities of an LLM to generate a recurrence rule for input into a calendar scheduling service.
+The example above leverages the natural language capabilities of an LLM to generate a recurrence rule for input into a calendar scheduling service.

 Let's quickly review: